 Observe the Nature of Light

 Photography involves light; however, it’s not every day that we stop to observe light.
 In fact, to a non-photographer, it may sound downright strange, but remember that light is the photographer’s medium of expression, it is his clay, his canvas; and knowing how light works, observing what it does with various materials, and knowing how to make the best use of it is invaluable if you want to make light work to its greatest potential.

 Ok, so you’re not a people photographer.
 This does not mean that you don’t have to deal with them.
-Observing people is a mind-opening activity for the insight it delivers to us, about how people behave, how they react to a given situation.
+Observing people is a mind-opening activity for the insight it delivers to us, about how people behave, and how they react to a given situation.
 To a keen observer & experienced interpreter of these actions, it could reveal truly unexpected details about the person being observed.

 Observe Reflections and Shadows

 You may have thought that the first point covers reflections and shadows too.
 In part, it does.
 However, I want you to make note of the fact that reflections and shadows are products of a surface’s properties.
-It is only after light has struck a surface that it creates either of the two.
+It is only after the light has struck a surface that it creates either of the two.

 Reflections help the observer understand the nature of the material, while shadows define its density and opacity.
 Light, striking objects at different angles create reflections, revealing textures to different extents.
 Both reflections and shadows also create intriguing shapes and patterns, and can at times either make or break a photograph.
 Remember to pay attention to them.